Emblematically Speaking - Padiham

 Wed 27th December 2017 | Padiham | By Stewart Taylor

 There has been a club named Padiham FC in existence, with a break between 1916 and 1949, since 1878 at which time they were known as “The Caldersiders” to reflect the position of the original ground adjacent to the River Calder.
-There is no readily accessible record of a club emblem from those bygone days.

 The Starkie family were large in both numbers and influence over a long period of time in the Padiham area.
 The family came from Barnton in Cheshire (we know it well!).